Fractional CTO services

 Week 4: Onboard & Start

-• • First week: codebase review, team intros
+• First week: technical audit and team intros

 First 90 Days: Deliver